DR PHIL CONNORS – DIRECTOR

 SOPHIE PERREARD – HEAD, TEACHING AND LEARNING

-Sophie Perreard is Lecturer in Humanitarian Studies at Deakin University since 2013 and one of the founding member of the Centre for Humanitarian Leadership.
+Sophie Perreard is Lecturer in Humanitarian Studies at Deakin University since 2013 and one of the founding members of the Centre for Humanitarian Leadership.
 In her role, she is Course Director of the anglophone Graduate Certificate of Humanitarian Leadership (Humanitarian Leadership Programme) and Co-Course Director for the Francophone Graduate Certificate of Humanitarian Leadership (Programme de Leadership Humanitaire).
 Sophie lectures regularly in the Master of Humanitarian Assistance and other undergraduate courses.
 Aside from a high interest in Protection of Civilians and Forced Migration, Sophie’s research focuses on leadership, governance and ethics.

 Previously, Sophie lectured at the Faculty of Law – Aix-Marseille University in the areas of camp management, humanitarian protection and assistance.
 Sophie has over 13 years of experience as a humanitarian practitioner, working mainly in emergency and post emergency contexts in Africa, Asia, the Caribbean and Middle-East.
 Before joining Deakin, she worked for Save the Children US as Deputy Director Emergency Response and in various capacities with Doctors without Borders (MSF), the German Cooperation (GIZ) and Norwegian Refugee Council (NRC).